Get the Infrared Heat Lamp the Professionals Use and Save $$ at the Doctor’s Office!

 I used and evaluated many types of therapeutic equipment on patients, young and old.
 Most of them were “so-so:” you couldn’t tell if they were doing much benefit.

-But then there were a couple of devices that I found to work pretty well.
-They became my “go-to” therapy devices; the consistently reliable work horses of my therapy bay.
+But then there were a couple of devices that I found to work exceptionally well.
+They became my “go-to” therapy devices –the consistently reliable work horses of my therapy bay.
+Basically, these select pieces of equipment helped ease the pain of thousands of patients.

-One of these equipment was the infrared heat lamp.
+One such device is the infrared heat lamp.

 I have one at home that I use for a chronic shoulder that I developed (adjusting big people puts repetitive strain to a chiropractor’s shoulders), and it is really effective in alleviating flare ups.